kev94yo/japan-electricity-forecasting/README.md

   - Visualized consumption by hour, day, month and year to seek insights on potential patterns
   - Produced heatmap and boxplot to search correlations between holiday and consumption

-### forecast.ipynb
+### Forecast.ipynb
-Run `forecast.ipynb` file for model training, evaluation and prediction.
+Run the `Forecast.ipynb` file for model training, evaluation and prediction.
 - **Model Training, Evaluation**
   1. Ridge Regression: Used to model linear relationships between multiple features and one response
   2. SARIMAX: Used for comparison between traditional time series model and machine learning model